Oprax/backup-utils/docs/getting-started.rst

    Process some integers.

    optional arguments:
-     -h, --help         show this help message and exit -v, --version      show program's version number and exit -r, --run          Create a new backup, default command if no args has given -n, --notify       Send a notification to test notifier settings -d DIR, --dir DIR  Add a new directory to the backup list, so next run it will be back up
+    -h, --help         show this help message and exit -v, --version      show program's version number and exit -r, --run          Create a new backup, default command if no args has given -n, --notify       Send a notification to test notifier settings -c, --config       Display path of the settings file -d DIR, --dir DIR  Add a new directory to the backup list, so next run it will be back up

 .. _3.-example: